michhar/azureml-keras-yolov3-custom/README.md

  Solve this by decreasing the batch size when running the driver script, `azureml_driver.py`.
 This would be setting the batch size argument `--bs` to a smaller value (2 instead of 4 for instance).

+4. If, when running `azureml_driver.py`, registering the datastore (line 69) results in `azureml._restclient.models.error_response.ErrorResponseException: (StorageAuthError) Forbidden.
+Please make sure you have permission to access the resource.`, then follow the instructions at <a href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-change-storage-access-key" target="_blank">Regenerate storage account access keys</a> to re-register the datastore with updated Storage keys.

 ## Extra notes